MOGI-ROS/Week-9-10-Simple-arm/README.md

 ## Joint state publishing

 As we noticed earlier, we can move the joint angles of the robotic arm in RViz using the `joint_state_publisher_gui` but this has no impact on the simulation.
-To move the arm inb the simulation first we have to turn off the `joint_state_publisher_gui` in the `spawn_robot.launch.py`, it means the small GUI won't open anymore using this launch file.
+To move the arm in the simulation first we have to turn off the `joint_state_publisher_gui` in the `spawn_robot.launch.py`, it means the small GUI won't open anymore using this launch file.

 The next step is to forward `joint_states` from Gazebo to ROS, this we can set up in the config file of `gz_bridge` as we did previously with the mobile robots too: